keatonmurray/headless-payments/README.md

 ## 📝 Changelog

-### [v1.2.0] - 2025-06-28

-- ➕ Added Stripe integration (REST endpoint + admin settings)
-- 🛠️ Refactored API route registration for multi-gateway extensibility
-- 📚 Updated README documentation for Stripe usage

 ### [v1.0.0] - 2025-06-10

-- 🎉 Initial release with PayPal support
+- 🎉 Initial release with PayPal and Stripe support ((REST endpoint + admin settings))

 ## Thank You For Your Support